Resources > Articles

 Breaking the Cycle: How to Deal with Data Hoarding in Your Organization

+One of the main reasons data hoarding is harmful is because it limits a team’s ability to access and use valuable information.
 When data is hoarded, it becomes siloed and isolated, which can lead to missed opportunities and inefficiencies.
-This can be especially problematic in a data-driven organization, where access to accurate and up-to-date information is critical for making informed decisions.
+Data hoarding can be especially problematic in a data-driven organization, where access to accurate and up-to-date information is critical for making informed decisions.

 In addition to reducing efficiency, data hoarding can also damage morale and lead to conflicts within the team.
 When team members are not given access to the information they need to do their jobs effectively, it can create a sense of frustration and resentment.
 This can lead to a decline in productivity and even result in top talent leaving the organization.